 Develop a re-use culture: pre-loved toys, hand-me down clothes, toy library, garage sales, local library.
 Think what else you can reuse: envelopes, tea bags, wrapping paper, regift unwanted presents.
 Make your own: baby toys from boxes, sponges and wooden spoons; jams from second-grade fruit; pasta, soup, gravy, muffins, homemade pizza.

 Many companies have special offers to attract new customers, but do not forget that a disconnection fee usually applies when you switch suppliers.
 Remember to add that to your calculations and make sure that the special price you are getting is guaranteed for at least a year.
 Plus, shop around for the best deal on landline rental combined with broadband and mobile phone packages.
 There is a lot of competition out there now with new companies such as 2 Degrees offering some great deals.

 Work and Income can help with: disability allowances and insurance, travel costs, special equipment and diet.
 Accordingly, you might also want to take a look at this useful resource that answers common questions such as ‘how to get disability insurance?‘ and much more.

 Many single parents assume they have to return to work, but before you do, consider the cost of childcare, transport, work clothes and tax.

 Single fluctuating income

 For a family on a single fluctuating income (e.g. freelance artists, contractors) who are eligible for Working for Families (family tax credit), it might be better to sign up for a lump sum payment.
-The downside is you only get it once a year, but it is better than having to pay them back, if you’ve received too much, when they assess your income at the end of the financial year.
+The downside is you only get it once a year, but it is better than having to pay them back, if you have received too much, when they assess your income at the end of the financial year.